Gabo-Tor/gym-sailing/README.md

 ## Benchmarks

-Benchmarks using stable-baselines3 with default hyperparameters:
+Benchmarks using stable-baselines3 with default hyperparameters.
+Good policies that tack only once tend to achieve ~390 total reward for the sailboat environment.
+PPO seems to perform better, but SAC is also a good option, that even converging faster.

 ![benchmarks](https://github.com/Gabo-Tor/gym-sailing/raw/main/img/benchmarks.png?raw=True "benchmarks")